openfaas/openfaas-cloud/docs/DEV.md

 The public trial of OpenFaaS Cloud is running on Docker Swarm, so deploy OpenFaaS on Docker Swarm using [the documentation](https://docs.openfaas.com/deployment/).

 You will also need to extend all timeouts for the gateway and the queue-worker.
+You should also increase the replica count of the `queue-worker` to enable concurrent builds for users.

-The `ack_wait: "300s"` field should have a value of around `300s` or 5 minutes to allow for a Docker build of up to 5 minutes.
+The `ack_wait: "15m"` field should have a value of around `15m` or 5 minutes to allow for a Docker build of up to 15 minutes.

-OpenFaaS Cloud leverages OpenFaaS functions so will work with Kubernetes, but a complete configuration has not been provided yet.
+OpenFaaS Cloud leverages OpenFaaS functions so will work with Kubernetes.
 Some minor tweaks may be needed to configuration YAML files such as URLs and memory limits for the of-builder and/or buildshiprun function.
+The shared cluster made available to the community runs on Kubernetes.

+> Note: it is easier to use one shared account on the Docker Hub or another public registry than to host your own registry with Kubernetes.

 * Create secrets for the API Gateway